solidoss/solidframe/solid/frame/mpipc/README.md

     * __one_shot__: only tries once to send the message.
     * __idempotent__: will try re-sending the message until either successfully sent (i.e. completely left the sending side) or, in case the message awaits a response, until the response was received.

-__NOTE__: The header only plugins ensure that solid_frame_mpipc itself does not depend on the libraries the plugins depend on.
+__NOTE__: The header only plugins ensure that solid_frame_mpipc library itself does not depend on the libraries the plugins depend on.

 **solid_frame_mpipc** is a peer-to-peer message passing communication library which provides a pure C++ way of implementing communication between two processes.
 It uses:
  * asynchronous secure/plain TCP connection pools through solid_frame_aio library.